managing tools has always been challenging in Go. The Go 1.24 release makes it much simpler. Let's see why.

 tool github.com/golang/mock/mockgen

-Step 2: Install the Tools
+Step 2: Run or Install the Tools

 go tool mockgen -source=internal/service.go -destination=internal/mocks/service_mock.go -package=mocks